 The API key is your access key ID and the Secret key is your secret access key.
 They are considered as an access key pair.
-If you lose your secret access key, you can delete the access key and create a new one.
+If you lose your secret access key, you can delete the access key and create another one.
 To create an access key, do the following:

-- Sign in to the AWS services. - Navigate to the Identity and Access Management (IAM) console. - On the left navigation pane, choose Users. - Select the target user and scroll down to select the Security credentials tab. - Scroll down and click Create access key.
-A new window appears. - Click Download .csv file and save the access key to a secure location.
+- a) Sign in to the AWS services. - b) Navigate to the Identity and Access Management (IAM) console. - c) On the left navigation pane, choose Users. - d) Select the target user and scroll down to select the Security credentials tab. - e) Scroll down and click Create access key.
+A new window appears. - f) Click Download .csv file and save the access key to a secure location.